mattatat25/ReplyBotModule/README.md

   <img src="https://img.shields.io/badge/status-stable-brightgreen" />
 </p>

 A lightweight Meshtastic firmware module that responds to simple slash commands via direct message to provide quick link health diagnostics.
-Should be in the 2.7.19 release.
+Officially included in the 2.7.19 release.
+It is disabled by default and must be manually configured in a code editor.
 <p align="center">
   <img src="replybot_banner.jpeg" />
 </p>